Alberta Teaching Profession Commission – Roles and responsibilities

 • Jason Harley

-Jason Harley is a lawyer at McLennan Ross LLP, practicing in their labour and employment group.
-His practice focuses on grievance arbitration and alternative dispute resolution.
+Jason Harley is Senior Legal Counsel and Ethics Officer at EPCOR Utilities Inc. During his time in private practice, Jason was a litigator with a focus on labour and employment law, workplace investigations and alternative dispute resolution.
 He was previously a sworn member of the Edmonton Police Service.
-Jason currently serves on the competence committee for the Law Society of Alberta and advises amateur sports organizations on disciplinary and governance issues.
-Jason holds a Bachelor of Laws and Bachelor of Arts from the University of Alberta and a Master of Arts from Royal Roads University.
+Jason holds a Juris Doctor and Bachelor of Arts from the University of Alberta and a Master of Arts from Royal Roads University.

 • Joanne Hunt